lubianat/tiokhin2020/notes_by_lubiana.md

 * questions.q_id
 * tt.all

+The same applies for all uppercase, like `A_PROB`

-I will make separate_like_this the standard.
+I will make separate_like_this and lowercase the standard.

 ### Actual problems